Professors

 Discussion: ‘The Korean War, a ‘Forgotten Conflict that Shaped the Modern World’ Liam Stack.

-Lecture: A Cold War in hot climates: Cuba and Latin America.
+Review: The Cold War: Cuba and Latin America.

 Film: The Cold War, Cuban Missile Crisis.